How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Travel Notes

-“Love Serve & Remember” is a touching song that comes from an instructive message – to serve everyone and remember God.
-The version at the beginning of my latest story is by John Astin, Ph.D. in Psychology and accomplished songwriter, recording artist, and author.
-The first time I heard the song was at Ayurveda Health Retreat where it fits well in a place dedicated to the service of helping people heal in body, mind, and spirit.
+“Love, Serve & Remember” is a touching song with an instructive message—to serve everyone and remember God.
+The version at the beginning of my latest story is by John Astin, a Ph.D. in Psychology and accomplished songwriter, recording artist, and author.
+The first time I heard the song was at the Ayurveda Health Retreat, which fits nicely in a place dedicated to helping people heal in body, mind, and spirit.

 It was February 2021 and almost a year of COVID-19, with shutdowns and seemingly constant bad news.
 My canceled trips paled in comparison to the sufferings of others, both in the news and my family members and friends.
 In my family, there was a loss from another source, the unexpected news of cancer, quickly taking the life of my sweet nephew Tony way too early.